khalhoz/ArcGIS_ISO-19650-workflows/README.md

 The functionalities are tested on ArcGIS Online platform, however, they should be fully functional in ArcGIS Enterprise.
 The idea behind creating these functionalities is to be utilized in Web based application.
 An example of these applications is [ArcGIS Hub](https://hub.arcgis.com/), as part of the implementation [this Hub](https://hubiso-19650-example-esrinederland.hub.arcgis.com/) was created as template example of UI for information management workflows.
-Moreover, a detailed description of the implementation is to find in this [StoryMap - The application of ISO 19650 standards in ArcGIS Platform](https://storymaps.arcgis.com/stories/f973462663af453a92b14ff107621a4b/).
+Moreover, a detailed description of the implementation is to find in this [StoryMap - The application of ISO 19650 standards in the ArcGIS Platform](https://storymaps.arcgis.com/stories/f973462663af453a92b14ff107621a4b/).

 ![Figure](https://github.com/khalhoz/ArcGIS_ISO-19650-workflows/blob/main/fig/ArcGISOnlineVsISO.png).